- Research Faculty, Department of Philosophy,

 papers.
 The first and second editions have gone into second and third printings.

-This is the only independently authored publication that the American Philosophical
+This was the firstindependently authored publication that the American Philosophical

 Association has undertaken.